stat545ubc-2021/mda-HarshSharma/MDA2.md

     sensitivity**.
 In this problem setting it is better to have a false positive than a false negative.

-*PS: Research question 4 has been replaced in the follwong section due to better alignment with this report’s instruction and also the course scope.*
+*PS: Research question 4 has been replaced in the following section due to better alignment with this report’s instruction requirement and also the course scope.*

 ### Task 1.2: In-depth EDA

-In this section atleast one summarizing and one graphing task is attempted per research question.
+In this section, at least one summarizing and one graphing task is attempted per research question.

 #### Question1 - Generating binary classification model